Car Accident Frequently Asked Questions

 You do need to notify your insurance company in a timely manner; otherwise, they may deny your claim.
 Again, stick to the facts of what happened.
 You're not required to answer their questions.

 Finally, contact us right away.
-We can work with your care providers to make sure you get the treatment you need and negotiate with the insurance on your behalf.
-Retaining an attorney will make your claims process smoother and protect your legal rights.
+We can work with your care providers to demand the treatment you deserve and negotiate with the insurance on your behalf.
+Retaining an attorney can often make your claims process smoother and protect your legal rights.

-Other than notifying your insurance company that you were in a wreck, no. You're not required to answer their questions, and you're not required to speak with an insurance company representing another motorist at all.
+Other than notifying your insurance company that you were in a wreck, no. You’re not required to answer their questions, and you’re not required to speak with an insurance company representing another motorist.
 Remember that the insurance companies are not on your side.
-Their goal is to pay you as little as possible, and they'll use anything you say for that purpose.
+Their goal is to pay you as little as possible, and they’ll use anything you say for that purpose.

-Once you retain Chad Jones Law, P.C. to represent you, we can handle all negotiations with the insurance companies on your behalf.
-We'll immediately notify the insurance carrier that you have retained an attorney and that they should direct all further inquiries to our office.
+If you retain Chad Jones Law, P.C. to represent you, we can handle the negotiations with the insurance companies on your behalf.
+We can notify the insurance carrier that you have retained an attorney and that they should direct further inquiries to our office.
 If an insurance company tries to contact you, politely decline to answer and remind them that they can speak with your attorney.

 Absolutely.
 It's common for car wrecks to cause injuries with delayed onset symptoms, such as traumatic brain injuries or damage to internal organs.
 Seeing a doctor right away is the best option for your health.
 Tell the doctor who treats you that you were involved in an accident, and follow his or her instructions.